 This article covers:

 Life Cycle pages are created in Microsoft Visio.
 To get started open Microsoft Visio and start with a blank page.
 By default the blank page opens in a portrait format.
-To change this to landscape, click on the Design tab then on the Orientation icon and select landscape.
+To change this to landscape, click on the Design tab then on the Orientation and select Landscape.

 The first step is to ensure the page size fits PPO's page size.
 The steps required to do this will depend on the version of MS Visio installed.